hadilq/RxLifecycleHandler/README.md

 ---
 This source has a sample app, which doesn't do anything, where you can find the usage in `MainActivity` and `MainViewModelActivity`.
-However, in `MVVM` or `MVI` architectural patterns, you can use it based on the value you want to save in `onSaveInstanceState` or not.
-If the data, you want to propagate is an action, then you probably don't want to save it so in `ViewModel` you have.
+However, in `MVVM` or `MVI` architectural patterns, you can use it based on the data you want to save in `onSaveInstanceState` or not.
+For now let's restrict ourselves to `MVVM`.
+If the data you want to propagate is an action, then you probably don't want to save it so in `ViewModel` you have.
 ```kotlin
 class MainViewModel : ViewModel() {